George Birks

-George T Birks is an English former fencer.
+George T. Birks is a former fencer from England, who won a gold medal at the Commonwealth Games.

-Fencing career
+Biography

-He represented England and won a gold medal in the team sabre at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Birks represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the sabre events, winning a gold medal.

 He was a member of the London Polytechnic Fencing Club where he was a pupil of Bela Imregi.